aws/sagemaker-mxnet-training-toolkit/README.rst

 The "final" Dockerfiles encompass the installation of the SageMaker specific support code.

-All “final” dockerfiles use `base images for building <https://github .com/aws/sagemaker-mxnet-containers/blob/master/docker/0.12.1/final/py2/Dockerfile.cpu#L2>`__.
+All "final" Dockerfiles use `base images for building <https://github .com/aws/sagemaker-mxnet-containers/blob/master/docker/0.12.1/final/py2/Dockerfile.cpu#L2>`__.

-These “base” images are specified with the naming convention of mxnet-base:<MXNet_version>-<processor>-<python_version>.
+These "base" images are specified with the naming convention of mxnet-base:<MXNet_version>-<processor>-<python_version>.

-Before building “final” images:
+Before building "final" images:

-Build your “base” image.
-Make sure it is named and tagged in accordance with your “final” Dockerfile.
+Build your "base" image.
+Make sure it is named and tagged in accordance with your "final" Dockerfile.